ZenCodeLang/ZenCodeDocs/src/features/destruction.md

 testB2(new MyClass()); // OK, borrowing the value, will be destructed *after* the method returns
 ```

-Note that we could also replace `unique with `shared here (or omit entirely and let it default to `shared) and it would work precisely the same for this example.
+Note that we could also replace `unique` with `auto` here (or omit entirely and let it default to `auto`) and it would work precisely the same for this example.